Hans Gruyters

 Hans Gruyters (28 April 1925, Boekel – 24 October 1980) was a Dutch criminal.
 In the 1950s, he was a car salesman in the Dutch province of North Brabant.
 His nickname was The Black Rider, because he once appeared completely dressed in black at a party.

 On 15 November 1954, he fatally shot Jan van Dieten, a post office executive in Ravenstein.
 Gruyters was 29 at the time, and had already been convicted six times for lesser offences.
-On 16 November, he robbed a bank, and on December 31, he broke into a vicar's house in Volkel (a small village in North Brabant), after which he ran a man over on a bike, killing the man in the process.
+On 16 November, he robbed a bank, and on 31 December he broke into a vicar's house in Volkel (a small village in North Brabant), after which he ran over a man on a bike, killing the man in the process.
 By then, the police were on his trail, but this did not prevent him from trying to rob a bank in Oss some days later.
-He was eventually arrested on January 5, 1955, and sentenced to fifteen years in prison in 1956.
+He was eventually arrested on 5 January 1955 and sentenced to fifteen years in prison in 1956.

 In 1957, he escaped from the prison in Scheveningen, which was widely covered in the press, but was soon found and returned to his cell.
 He was released in 1966.

 After being released from prison he briefly embarked on a singing career without much success.

 Gruyters married twice; his first wife divorced him when he was in prison.
 After marrying a second time, he seems to have been a reformed character, building up a cleaning business that at one point employed more than 30 people.
 The second marriage produced one daughter.

 Gruyters died in 1980 after suffering a heart attack while riding his horse.
 He is buried in Rumpt.